B. Everett Jordan: Political career

 Jordan became active in Democratic politics in the 1930s, working as a fundraiser for the North Carolina Democratic Party.
-The husband of his first cousin, W. Kerr Scott, was elected Governor of North Carolina in 1948.
-From 1949 to 1954, he served as chairman of the Democratic State Executive Committee.
+W. Kerr Scott, the husband of Jordan's first cousin, was elected Governor of North Carolina in 1948.
+From 1949 to 1954, Jordan served as chairman of the Democratic State Executive Committee.
 He was a Democratic National Committeeman from 1954 to 1958.
 He also served as a member of the North Carolina Peace Officers Benefit and Retirement Commission (1943–1958) and of the North Carolina Medical Care Commission (1945–1951), and chairman of the board of trustees of Alamance County General Hospital.

 U.S. Senate

-Governor Scott had been elected a United States senator in 1954, but died four years later.
+Governor Scott had been elected a United States Senator in 1954, but died four years later.
 On April 19, 1958, Jordan was appointed to the Senate by Governor Luther H. Hodges to fill the vacancy caused by Scott's death.
-On November 4 of that year, he was elected to complete the final two years of Scott's term, defeating Republican Richard C. Clarke, Jr. by a margin of 70%–30%.
+On November 4 of that year, Jordan was elected to complete the final two years of Scott's term, defeating Republican Richard C. Clarke Jr. by a margin of 70%–30%.

-As chairman of the Senate Committee on Rules and Administration (1963–1973), he led the investigation of Senate aide Bobby Baker in 1964.
+As chairman of the Senate Committee on Rules and Administration (1963–1973), Jordan led the investigation of Senate aide Bobby Baker in 1964.
 Jordan supported research in medical science and agriculture, industrial uses of farm products, missile development, and space exploration.
 He sponsored the Cotton Allotment Transfer Act, which assisted farmers with small allotments.
-Like most Southern senators, he was a supporter of segregation.
-Although he supported the Gulf of Tonkin resolution in 1964, he later joined a majority of senators in calling for American forces to be brought home.
+Like most Southern senators, Jordan was a supporter of segregation.
+Although he supported the Gulf of Tonkin Resolution in 1964, he later joined a majority of senators in calling for American forces to be brought home.
 At this, his senior colleague, Sam Ervin, asked him, "Everett, have you lost your mind?"

-He was re-elected to the Senate in 1960 and 1966.
-Jordan was unseated in the 1972 Democratic primary by Representative Nick Galifianakis of Durham.
-Jordan polled only 44.5 percent in the primary, to 55.5 percent for Galifianakis.
-Galifianakis in turn was defeated by Republican Jesse Helms in the general election.
+Jordan was re-elected to the Senate in 1960 and 1966.
+He was unseated in the 1972 Democratic primary by Representative Nick Galifianakis of Durham.
+Jordan polled only 44.5 percent in the primary, to 55.5 percent for Galifianakis, who in turn was defeated by Republican Jesse Helms in the general election.
 At the time, Jordan was 76 and his health was beginning to fail.

 1972 sniper incident

-On May 29, 1972, Jordan escaped injury during a shooting while campaigning at Raleigh's North Hills Shopping Center, when 22-year-old Harvey Glenn McLeod opened fire from the parking lot with a Ruger 10/22 rifle, killing four people and injuring seven others before taking his own life.
+On May 29, 1972, Jordan escaped injury during a shooting while campaigning at Raleigh's North Hills Shopping Center, when 22-year-old Harvey Glenn McLeod opened fire from the parking lot with a Ruger 10/22 rifle, killing four people and injuring seven others before dying of suicide.
 Jordan press aide Wes Hayden sustained critical injuries in the shooting; he made a surprisingly swift recovery and returned to his office in just one month.
-McLeod's motives were inscrutable, although his mother described him as "nervous and depressed" prior to the incident.
-McLeod was not believed to be targeting Jordan, whose campaign stop at the shopping center was unannounced.
+McLeod's motives were unclear, although his mother described him as "nervous and depressed" prior to the incident.
+He was not believed to be targeting Jordan, whose campaign stop at the shopping center was unannounced.